thi-ng/umbrella/packages/hdom/README.md

 ### Behavior control attributes

-The following special attributes can be added to elements to choose and/or control the branch-local behavior of the hdom implementation:
+The following special attributes can be added to elements to control the branch-local behavior of the hdom implementation:

 #### __impl

-A custom implementation of the `HDOMImplementation` interface.
-Currently,
-[@thi.ng/hdom-canvas](https://github.com/thi-ng/umbrella/tree/master/packages/hdom-canvas)
-is the only example of a component using this feature.
+If present, the element and all of its children will be processed by the given implementation of the `HDOMImplementation` interface.
+Currently, [@thi.ng/hdom-canvas](https://github.com/thi-ng/umbrella/tree/master/packages/hdom-canvas) is the only example of a component using this feature.

 #### __diff

-If `false`, disables diffing of the current branch and replaces the old one with current.
+If true (default), the element will be fully processed by `diffTree()`.
+If false, no diff will be computed and the `replaceChild()` operation will be called in the currently active hdom target implementation.

 #### __normalize